zidizei/heroku-buildpack-tsc/README.md

 heroku buildpacks:add https://github.com/zidizei/heroku-buildpack-tsc
 ```

 By default, `heroku-buildpack-tsc` will use the `tsconfig.json` file found in your application's root directory.
-You can specify a custom configuration file (e.g. for deployment builds) by setting `TSC_CUSTOM_FILE` in your *Config Vars* to point to an alternative `tsconfig.json`.
+You can specify a custom configuration file (e.g. for deployment builds) by setting `TSC_CONFIG` in your *Config Vars* to point to an alternative `tsconfig.json` file.
+(See also TypeScript's [configuration inheritance](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html))

 ```
-heroku config:set TSC_CUSTOM_FILE='config/tsconfig.prod.json'
+heroku config:set TSC_CONFIG='config/tsconfig.prod.json'
 ```

 ## Build Environment